onnx/onnx/docs/AddNewOp.md

 - Add a version adapter which turns the operator into its replacement for the version converter.
 Example: [onnx/version_converter/adapters/upsample_9_10.h](/onnx/version_converter/adapters/upsample_9_10.h)
 - No grace period is needed for deprecated operators.

-### Removing function <a name="removing_function"></a>
+### Removing function

 Function, by definition, is composed of ONNX primitives; however, function could have been accelerated by framework or runtime that support ONNX.
-So, removing function is not recommended, with the exception of adding another single function which supersede its functionality.
+So, removing function is not recommended, with the exception of adding another single function which supersedes its functionality.

-### Document removing operator or function <a name="document_removing_operator_or_function"></a>
+### Document removing operator or function

 To make sure everyone is aware of the deprecation, the following need to happen: